susyhaga/REACT_APP_PORTF_GIT/README.md

 # Project React App + TypeScript

 This responsive portfolio project leverages the GitHub API to dynamically display user information.
-The layout is styled using CSS-in-JS with styled-components and is composed of two main sections: a sidebar showcasing the user's GitHub profile, including a button to toggle between dark and light themes, and a project list displaying the user's projects.
+The layout is styled using CSS-in-JS and is composed of two main sections: a sidebar showcasing the user's GitHub profile, including a button to toggle between dark and light themes, and a project list displaying the user's projects.

 ## Tools